MrWolfZ/Conqueror/recipes/cqs/basics/getting-started/README.md

 ```

 We can now use this handler to implement the `inc` operation in `Program.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.GettingStarted/Program.cs)).
-At this point you may come to the conclusion that it is a bit annoying that you have to add every handler separately to the services. **Conqueror.CQS** provides two convenience extension methods `AddConquerorCQSTypesFromExecutingAssembly()` and `AddConquerorCQSTypesFromAssembly(Assembly assembly)` which discover and add all handlers in an assembly to the services as transient.
-The methods will not overwrite any handlers that are already added, meaning you can add non-transient handlers yourself (e.g. `services.AddConquerorQueryHandler<GetCounterNamesQueryHandler>(ServiceLifetime.Singleton)`) and then register all remaining ones automatically with the convenience methods.
+At this point you may come to the conclusion that it is a bit annoying that you have to add every handler separately to the services. **Conqueror.CQS** provides two convenience extension methods `AddConquerorCQSTypesFromExecutingAssembly()` and `AddConquerorCQSTypesFromAssembly(Assembly assembly)` which discover and add all handlers in an assembly to the services.
 Let's do that for demonstration purposes:

 ```diff
 services.AddSingleton<CountersRepository>();